-GOAL NO. 1 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUS REPORT 2019/20 PROGRESS TO DATE Catalytic Projects Develop a project template that will indicate the budget allocated, source of funding and the implementing agent SPED The district identified 14 project.
-From those projects, three (3) of them have been selected as key catalysts to effect change in the immediate future.
-These are projects of which the district municipality are pursuing and lobbying for funds in order to implement them.
-They have been identified as High Priority Projects by the Southern Corridor Regional Implementation Plan matrix as they will have the biggest economic, social and environmental impact in the region.
+GOAL NO. 1 ACTION STEP / DEPT. RESPONSIBLE STATUS REPORT 2019/20 PROGRESS TO DATE DESCRIPTION Catalytic Projects Develop a project SPED The district identified 14 project.
+From those template that will indicate projects, three (3) of them have been selected as key the budget allocated, catalysts to effect change in the immediate future. source of funding and the These are projects of which the district municipality implementing agent are pursuing and lobbying for funds in order to implement them.
+They have been identified as High Priority Projects by the Southern Corridor Regional Implementation Plan matrix as they will have the biggest economic, social and environmental impact

+Chapter 3: Progre ss made in 2019/20 Financial Year on Implementation of IDP 2017/21(Strateg gic Report) in the region.
 1. Sedibeng Regional Sewer Scheme 2.
 Government Precinct 3.
-Sedibeng Fresh Produce Market The SDF contains a Capital Investment Framework that links projects with responsible implementing agent and budget.
-The Southern Corridor Regional Implementation Plan further breaks down implementation by containing an Implementation Plan that indicates the Gantt chart/project schedule per project.
-Desired outcome To develop a Growth and I Development Strategy with cl early defined and bankable projects that is implementable.
+Sedibeng Fresh Produce Market Desired outcome To develop a Growth and Development Strategy with clearly defined and bankable projects that is implementable.

-GOAL NO. 2 ACTION STEP / DEPT. RESPONSIBLE S STATUSREPORT 2019/20 PROGRESS TO DATE DESCRIPTION

-Readjustment of Powers and Functions Accounting Officers to investigate suitable scenario and modality and report to Joint Mayoral MM'S OFFICES Accounting Officers met to discuss scenarios but matters related to powers and functions are complex.
-The matter is still pending Desired outcome rs and functions to be re-insta
+GOAL NO. 2 ACTION STEP / DESCRIPTION DEPT. RESPONSIBLE STATUSREPORT 2019/20 PROGRESS TO DATE Readjustment of Powers and Functions Accounting Officers to investigate suitable scenario and modality and report to Joint Mayoral MM'S OFFICES Accounting Officers met to discuss scenarios but matters related to powers and functions are complex.
+Desired outcome An agreement on the powe rs and functions to be re-insta ated and re-adjusted accordingly.